 - BRCA Gene Testing and Menopausal Hormone Therapy and Breast Cancer Risk

 Menopausal hormone therapy is commonly used by peri and postmenopausal women to overcome symptoms of menopause.
 Women with certain genetic variants are associated with a higher risk of breast cancer on menopausal hormone therapy.
-Women with more than 5 or 6 high risk variants in specific genes were found to have an 86% increased risk for breast cancer on recent use of menopausal hormone therapy.
-Understanding the genetic variants carried will help in utilising menopause symptom reducing strategies that do not increase the risk for breast cancer.
+Women with more than 5 or 6 high-risk variants in specific genes were found to have an 86% increased risk for breast cancer on the recent use of menopausal hormone therapy.
+Understanding the genetic variants carried will help in utilizing menopause symptom reducing strategies that do not increase the risk for breast cancer.

 Read more about menopause hormone therapy use and breast cancer risk here.

 - BRCA Gene Testing and Hormone Plasma Levels and Breast cancer Risk

 Some female hormones have been associated with an increased risk for breast cancer.
 The level of this hormone decreases drastically postmenopause.
 However, women with certain genetic variants continue to have increased levels of this hormone even after menopause.
 Identifying the genetic variants present in an individual will help in determining the plasma levels of female hormones.
 This will help to deduce unique hormone therapy to lower the level of this hormone and thereby lower the risk of breast cancer.

 - BRCA Gene Testing and Breast Cancer Risk In Men:

 About 1% of men have an elevated risk for breast cancer.
 Identifying this risk will help in determining the most effective treatment strategy to lower risk.
 A woman with an affected brother has a 30% higher risk of developing breast cancer than if her sister was affected.

 - BRCA Gene Testing and Chemotherapy and risk of Hypertension: